Who We Are

-We encourage lesbians to record their experiences and to donate to the Archives any materials that are relevant to their lives: we collect books, magazines, journals, news clippings (from established, Feminist and Lesbian media), bibliographies, photos, herstorical information, t-shirts, tapes, films, diaries, oral herstories, poetry and prose, biographies, autobiographies, notices of events, posters, graphics, zines, unpublished papers, organizational records and other memorabilia and references to our lives.
+We encourage Lesbians to record their experiences and to donate to the Archives any materials that are relevant to their lives.
+We collect books, magazines, journals, news clippings (from established, Feminist and Lesbian media), bibliographies, photos, herstorical information, T-shirts, tapes, films, diaries, oral herstories, poetry and prose, biographies, autobiographies, notices of events, posters, graphics, zines, unpublished papers, organizational records and other memorabilia and references to our lives.

 —The Archives collects material by and about all Lesbians, acknowledging changing concepts of Lesbian identities.
 All expressions of Lesbian identities, desires and practices are important, welcomed and included.
 The goal is to document the widest range of Lesbian experience from all geographic, cultural, political and economic backgrounds and historical contexts, not just the lives of the famous or the published.

-—The Archives welcomes all to come visit, explore the collection and do research.
+—The Archives welcomes all to come visit, explore the collections and do research.
 No fee for this use is charged.
 Gender identity, sexuality, race, ethnicity, class, religion or dis/ability will never be barriers for use of the Archives collection.

 —The Archives shall be involved in the political struggles of all Lesbians.